Return to Index

 - Water—Even an inch of water can be a drowning hazard for a young child.

-- Heat/flame—Hazards from heat and flame can come from several sources, including electrical appliances and outlets.
+- Heat/flame—Hazards from heat and flame can come from several sources, including electrical appliances, water that is too hot, and outlets.

 - Poison—Possible sources of poison in your home include medications, indoor plants, cleaning products, and paint.